drewgifford/Beacon/README.md

 Provide a way for your server members to develop applications and access JSON-formatted data like player locations, inventories, pings, specific plugin data or server information without having to install individual plugins.

+Server owners can assign different "keys" different permissions, allowing the holders of each key a configurable level of access to information provided by different installed Modules.

 Beacon is built on Spigot, meaning it will be compatible on Spigot and its forks, although support is not provided on any platform but Spigot.

 - Downloads (coming soon)